Project 2025 director steps down amid backlash from Trump - KVIA

 They continued, “Reports of Project 2025’s demise would be greatly welcomed and should serve as notice to anyone or any group trying to misrepresent their influence with President Trump and his campaign — it will not end well for you.”

+Its detailed plans also run counter to Trump’s push for a streamlined GOP platform absent any language that Democrats could wield against Republicans this cycle.

+Still, Trump’s efforts to keep the organization at arm’s length were complicated by his close ties to the people behind it.

-At least 140 people who worked in the Trump administration had a hand in the project, a CNN review found.
+At least 140 people who worked in the Trump administration had a hand in the project, a CNN review found, including more than half of the people listed as authors, editors and contributors to “Mandate for Leadership.”
+Nobody embodied the shift from Trump insider to Project 2025 champion more than Dans.

-President Joe Biden and now Vice President Kamala Harris have sought to highlight some of the policies that Project 2025 has put forward, viewing the platform as an enormous liability for Trump, and Democrats have launched a number of ads about the conservative agenda.
+Dans served as chief of staff at the US Office of Personnel Management during the Trump administration where he served as a liaison between the agency and the White House.
+He told a gathering of conservative broadcasters earlier this year in Nashville that he intended to work for Trump again if he win.

+He has also assured Trump’s supporters that Project 2025 would become a reality if the former president returned to 1600 Pennsylvania Avenue.
+In June, he told former Trump adviser Steve Bannon’s “War Room” podcast that Project 2025 was “gonna be a D-Day invasion plan” and urged listeners to “flood the zone with us.”

 The-CNN-Wire